 Cost of Ownership

 When this seventh generation Golf was originally launched, its efficiency figures took a big step forward, thanks to the lighter MQB chassis.
-Those returns still look pretty good today: the 1.6-litre TDI engine in the 110PS 'BlueMotion' model is capable of returning 88.3mpg on the combined cycle and hybrid-like CO2 emissions of 85g/km.
-Go for the 2.0 TDI 150PS variant and the figures are 67.3mpg and 109g/km.
+Those returns still look pretty good today: the 1.6-litre TDI 115PS engine is capable of returning CO2 emissions of 105g/km and well over 70mpg in regular use.
+Go for the 2.0 TDI 150PS variant and the figures are 109g/km and over 67mpg.

 In the words of a previous Volkswagen Group Chairman, the only mistake a Golf can really make is to stop being a Golf, a failing you could never level at this improved seventh generation model.
 All the reasons you might want to buy one are satisfied here.
 It looks like a Golf and functions with all the quality you'd expect from the Western hemisphere's most recognised and most desired family hatch.
 This is what happens when all the resources of Europe's leading auto maker are focused on creating the definitive expression of conventional family motoring.